Swekrish303/FashionProduct_Search/README.md

-# FashionProduct_Search
+# Image Based Search Engine for Fashion Products
-Aim : To build an image based search engine
+Aim : To build an image based search engine that gives product recommendations similar to the fashion products found in an uploaded image.
+This uses the YOLOv5 object detection model and a color classification model to accomplish object and specification detection.